LimJiAn/go-rabbitmq-example/README.md

   publish     Send message to queue.

 Flags:
-  -h, --help     help for go-rabbitmq-exam
+  -h, --help     help for go-rabbitmq-example
   -t, --toggle   Help message for toggle

-Use "go-rabbitmq-exam [command] --help" for more information about a command.
+Use "go-rabbitmq-example [command] --help" for more information about a command.
 ```
 ---
 * ###### Run publish